 Don’t be discouraged if you haven’t seen the results you were hoping for by this point.
-Like we mentioned in the beginning, there are a ton of factors that determine just how long it takes for you to acquire organic traffic via SEO.
+The factors mentioned above determine how long it takes for you to acquire organic traffic via SEO.

 However, if you had a typical case, your SEO campaign should be producing real results by this point.
 If your website is producing increased traffic, congratulations!
 But it’s not time to stop.
 Here’s what your SEOs will be up to in month six: